andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 But, of course, instead an arrow function, you can have a handler function:

 ![using onclick on Touchable Opacity with a handler function](images/using-on-click-on-TouchableOpacity-with-a-handler-function.png)

+# Hooks, useState and changing variables

+If you have as example a click handler that changes a value linked to a variable, that on the handler changes the style of an element, this change will not works because you need to use hooks.